openlit/.github/profile/README.md

 - **Mistral**
 - **Azure OpenAI**

-We plan to extend our support to more LLMs, always refining observability.
+We plan to extend our support to more LLMs and Vector Databases.

 ### Community-First Approach: